Drug interactions between dasatinib and Sprycel

 BCR-ABL tyrosine kinase inhibitors

 The recommended maximum number of medicines in the 'BCR-ABL tyrosine kinase inhibitors' category to be taken concurrently is usually one.
-Your list includes one medicines belonging to the 'BCR-ABL tyrosine kinase inhibitors' category:
+Your list includes two medicines belonging to the 'BCR-ABL tyrosine kinase inhibitors' category:

 Note: The benefits of taking this combination of medicines may outweigh any risks associated with therapeutic duplication.
 This information does not take the place of talking to your doctor.
 Always check with your healthcare provider to determine if any adjustments to your medications are needed.